SeunA88/Fresh-start-with-Power-BI/README.md

 ---

-After this, another dataset; Employee data (Excel csv format) was imported into the Power BI desktop and data cleaning was then carried out on this dataset.
+After this, another dataset; Employee data() was imported into the Power BI desktop and data cleaning was then carried out on this dataset.
 Steps involved include:

 - Used the firt row as header, listed as **Promoted header.**
 - Checked for duplicates, no duplicates found.